ELowe15/XM-23-Emulator/README.md

 ## Overview
 The XM-23 Emulator emulates the hardware behavior of the 16-bit von Neumann XM-23 machine, providing an environment to debug, analyze, and execute programs in a virtual environment.
-The emulator implements the cpu, 8 16-bit registers, 64 kiB memory, a program status word, decoding and execution of 41 instructions, 3 cache organizations, exception handling and debugging tools.
+The emulator implements the cpu, bus,  8 16-bit registers, 64 kiB memory, a program status word, decoding and execution of 41 instructions, 3 cache organizations, exception handling and debugging tools.

+### Macros
+Multiple header files including `Global.h`, `Exceptions.h, and `Cache.h` provide numerous macros to manipulate data efficiently.
+This includes bit extraction/setting/clearing, calculating addresses in the vector table and bit masks with keys to index into the cache tables.

+### Data Structures
+Unions and structs are used extensively throughout this program to easily access data as words, bytes, nibbles or individual bits.

-## Key Features
+## Components

 ### Debugger

-Debugger.c implements a command-line debugger to interact with and control the execution of programs within the emulator.
+`Debugger.c` implements a command-line debugger to interact with and control the execution of programs within the emulator.
 It allows loading programs, inspecting/modifying registers and memory, setting breakpoints, and managing CPU state.

 #### Key Features: